 Charles M. Williams Professor of Business Administration

 Bob Simons is the Charles M. Williams Professor of Business Administration at Harvard Business School.
-During the last 27 years, Simons has taught accounting, management control, and strategy implementation courses in both the Harvard MBA and Executive Education Programs.
-During 2012/2013 he is teaching a second-year MBA course, "Designing Winning Organizations," a module in the Owner/President Management Program, and "Driving Corporate Performance," a program for financial executives and general managers.
+Over the last 30 years, Simons has taught accounting, management control, and strategy implementation courses in both the Harvard MBA and Executive Education Programs.
+During 2013/2014 he is teaching a second-year MBA course, "Designing Competitive Organizations," a module in the Owner/President Management Program, and "Driving Corporate Performance," a program for financial executives and general managers.
 A book based on this work, Seven Strategy Questions: A Simple Approach for Better Execution, was published in 2010 by Harvard Business Press.